tjs-1/smarttransit-osrm-backend/README.md

 Follow these instructions for the use of the router with smart transit project.

-1. Clone the repository locally.
+# Step 1: Clone the repository locally.

 Make sure you have docker and a tool that will crop OSM data [osm cropping tools](http://docs.opentripplanner.org/en/latest/Preparing-OSM/).
 `osmconvert` is much faster than `osmosis` however `osmosis` is cross-platform and I could only get